Osterley spoke first - words tumbling out in a rush.

 I have changed the previously-named "Legionary Dead" to "Hadrian's Veil" as I plan out future plot points.
 For the same reason I have now described the skull as being hawklike, and used the possibly very rarely-used word "accipitrine" to do so.

 Inspired by (sequel to):

 Mornington found a syrette from his bag.
-He pressed lightly and drew single shining bead of its cont…Uran
+He pressed lightly and drew a single shining bead of its co…Uran

 - Story viewed 1 times and rated 0 times.